CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Which returns a list of courses that have no docent assigned.

 #### `addStudent(String firstName, String surname, String email)`
 Which adds a student to the university.
-A `Student` object should be created, and the matriculation number should be assigned as a consecutive number starting from 1.
-The matriculation number should always have six digits.
+A `Student` object should be created, and the student ID number should be assigned as a consecutive number starting from 1.
+The student ID number should always have six digits.
 If the number does not have six digits, fill it with leading zeros.

 #### `removeStudent(Student student)`
 Which unenrolls the student.
 If the student exists and was unenrolled, return `True`, otherwise return `False`.